Supreme Court overturns Roe v. Wade; states can ban abortion

 Whatever the intentions of the person who leaked Alito’s draft opinion, the conservatives held firm in overturning Roe and Casey.

-In his draft, Alito dismissed the arguments in favor of retaining the two decisions, including that multiple generations of American women have partly relied on the right to abortion to gain economic and political power.
+In his opinion, Alito dismissed the arguments in favor of retaining the two decisions, including that multiple generations of American women have partly relied on the right to abortion to gain economic and political power.

-Changing the composition of the court has been central to the anti-abortion side’s strategy.
+Changing the makeup of the court has been central to the anti-abortion side’s strategy, as the dissenters archly noted.
+“The Court reverses course today for one reason and one reason only: because the composition of this Court has changed,” the liberal justices wrote.

 Mississippi and its allies made increasingly aggressive arguments as the case developed, and two high-court defenders of abortion rights retired or died.
 The state initially argued that its law could be upheld without overruling the court’s abortion precedents.

 Then-Gov. Phil Bryant signed the 15-week measure into law in March 2018, when Justices Anthony Kennedy and Ruth Bader Ginsburg were still members of a five-justice majority that was mainly protective of abortion rights.